PedroJMA/pandoc_CV/markdown/resume.md

 \vspace{0.5cm}

-\rightline{June 13, 2024}
+\rightline{September 20, 2024}

 \vspace{0.5cm}

->  Economist with more than **12 years of experience** performing empirical economic analysis for the Mexican federal government and international organizations (WBG, IDB, UNDP) in Mexico and Washington, DC.
+>  Economist with more than **13 years of experience** performing empirical economic analysis for the Mexican federal government and international organizations (WBG, IDB, UNDP) in Mexico and Washington, DC.
 My academic formation encompass **two Masters degrees in Economics**, from El Colegio de México in 2004 and Western University in 2018, and also PhD studies in Economics from Western University and UC Davis.

 > Broad expertise on the evaluation of industrial policies that promote innovation, technology adoption, productivity, digital inclusion, and firm's resilience to supply disruptions.
 Specialized in the determinants of firm’s productivity, and their participation in Global Value Chains.

-> Extensive experience doing research through the lens of firm-level data from administrative records, economic census and firm surveys in developing countries to estimate productivity, market power, monopsony power, and to quantify misallocation of production factors.
+> Extensive experience doing research through the lens of firm-level data from administrative records, economic census and firm surveys in developing countries to estimate productivity, market power, monopsony power, and to estimate the misallocation of production factors.

-WBG consultant experience: 3 years and 7 months
+Experience in the World Bank Group: 4 years and 1 month
 ---------------------------
+July'24 - Sept'24 : **International consultant** for the project Effective domestic revenue  mobilization for inclusive growth to estimate a micro simulation model of taxes and other fiscal policy tools for the Fiscal Policy and Analysis Directorate of the Ministry of Public Finance of Guatemala.

-Jun'23-June'24 : **Research Assistant** for project Nearshoring in Latin America.
+Jun'23-June'24 : **Research Associate** to estimate the potential exports and investments derived from the nearshoring in Latin America.
 Consultancy for LAC Creating Markets Advisory IFC, based in Mexico city.
 Under the team leadership of [Mayra Alfaro de Morán](https://blogs.worldbank.org/es/team/m/mayra-alfaro-de-moran) and Carlos Zafra and Samuel Rosenow.
 I provided an analytical framework to estimate nearshoring opportunities in Mexico, Central American countries, Colombia and Peru.